 While efficiency is always a bonus, it’s not always necessary when it comes to weed torches.
-It might take a little longer to burn a weed using a lightweight model without a bell, but it’s usually only a difference of a few seconds.
+It might take a little longer to kill weeds using a lightweight model without a bell, but it’s usually only a difference of a few seconds.

 A bell also helps shield other plants from the intense heat created by the flame.
-If you’ll be working with your torch around sensitive plants, you might consider a torch with a bell.
+If the plan is to work with a torch around sensitive plants, consider a torch with a bell.
 Keep in mind, however, that using a torch of any kind in a mulch-laden flower bed is a bad idea.

 Variable Flame Control

-Flame control is another important factor to consider when it comes to purchasing a new weed torch, as too much heat may cause the user to unintentionally burn valuable plants.
-Plus, without an adjustable flame, users may run through their bottle of propane before covering their entire yard.
+The ability to control the flame is another important factor to consider when it comes to purchasing a new weed burner, as too much heat may cause the user to unintentionally burn valuable plants with a large flame.
+Plus, without an adjustable flame, users may run through a canister of propane before covering their entire yard.

 Most of the products featured below include control valves that can be dialed up or down to throttle the amount of fuel passing through the wand.
 Some heavy-duty torches feature boost handles that can temporarily increase the size and temperature of the flame.
 Simply squeeze the valve to increase the volume and pressure for tougher weeds and release it to return it to its normal setting.

 As a general rule, weed torches aren’t inherently safe.
-They produce lots of heat, and their nozzles get very hot.
-There just simply isn’t much one can do to make a tool like this 100 percent safe.
+They don’t have a safety valve, they produce lots of heat, and their nozzles get very hot.
+Gloves and safety glasses help, but there simply isn’t much one can do to make a weed tool like this 100 percent safe.

-Features such as built-in gas control valves, built-in igniters, and hoses of safe lengths can reduce some of the risk involved in burning yard weeds.
+Features such as built-in gas control valves, built-in trigger starts, and hoses of safe lengths can reduce some of the risks involved in burning yard weeds.
 A built-in igniter ensures that the user’s hand is kept a safe distance away from the flame, while the gas control valve helps throttle back the amount of flame the torch produces to keep things under control.
 Using a hose of proper length can prevent users from tripping.